Your strengths: vital when life is tough

 Step1 Start writing

 First, take a stack of paper and start to write a list of your strengths.
 It might be difficult to get started.
 Just let the ink flow from your pen.
 Keep going.
 If it helps, imagine you are describing your strengths to someone you really trust or someone who you will never meet again.
 Use the sortof language you think he or she would understand.
 Write examples to describe your strengths as you go: just a sentence, so that you really get to the heart of what your strength is about.
 If you find yourself writing a word that could mean many things, such as ‘communication’, imagine someone saying: “What do you mean exactly?”
-After that, simply carry on writing to include your answer to the question.
+After that, simply carry on writing to include your answer to the question as if you are telling a story.
 It can be useful to set a timeframe to complete step one.
-I like to start with 5 minutes.
+I like to start with 5 or 10 minutes.

-If you get stuck at any point just breathe out and then ask yourself: What else?
+If you get stuck at any point just breathe out slowly and then ask yourself: What else?

 Step 2 Expand on your technical or professional skills

 Start to add more technical and professional skills to your list.
 Think beyond work.
 Which skills do you use at home or in your community?
 Think about situations when your strengths have been helpful and consider if these memories trigger additional ways to describe your strengths.
-Remember to describe your technical or professional skills so a reader would really understand what you mean.
+Describe your technical or professional skills in a way that a reader will really understand what you mean.
 Giving examples is always helpful.

 Step 3 Think about your proudest moments